Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 - 16:9 aspect ratio
 - selection slider for player count
 - selection slider for board scaling (-2 through +2)
-- selection slider for GO feature (none, some, and all)
+- selection slider for new features (none, some, and all)
-- color selection boxes
+- intuitive color selection methods
 - start game button
 - back button